ROBrownsmith/functionsForPharmacyTeams/README.md

 **FHIRDosage**(doseInstruction As Range)

-Uses clsDosage to return a FHIR STU3 compatible JSON.
+Uses clsDosage to return a [FHIR STU3](https://hl7.org/fhir/STU3/dosage.html) compatible JSON.
+This is a standard identified by [NHS Digital](https://nhsconnect.github.io/Dose-Syntax-Implementation/index.html).

 **scriptDurationInDays**(doseInstruction As Range, scriptQuantity As Range)